HugLifeTiZ/roh-arbiter/trunk/README.txt

   project.
 This is more correct terminology.
 "Sport" refers to DoS, DoF, and DoM, and "venue" refers to the primary settings of each.
+ *Added a menu bar, complete with accelerators (shortcut keys).
+Its functions all work completely as expected.
+It also includes new functions, detailed below.
+ *The shift report can now be saved to its own file, as well as duel logs.
+ *Duels can be ended prematurely, in case of punts or other things.
+ *There is a "Manual Mode", which always enables the resolver, and prevents the duel from ending.
+It can be toggled on a per-duel basis.
+ *There are various "Compact Mode" options to save up on screen space.
+You can hide the sport icons, the close buttons, the resolve and undo buttons, and reduce the font size for the scoreboards.
+Due to GTK's eccentrities and general lack of planning, the last option doesn't actually help that much.
+  A better replacement for that option will be added later.
 -v0.2.1-
  *First release with a proper name.
 I was incredibly indecisive with this.
 First, it was Cedran, named